If you’ve ever tinkered with the video settings of a game, you have likely stumbled across the option to turn VSync on

 As mentioned previously, VSync technology is quite rudimentary and it didn’t take long for other GPU giants to provide their own solutions.

-First and foremost, we have to give credit where it’s due; VSync was the original solution.
-It was a good solution at the time and became a staple of graphics settings throughout the ensuing decade.
+First and foremost, we must acknowledge the deserving credit; VSync was the initial solution.
+It was a fitting solution back then and grew to be a fundamental aspect of graphics settings in the following decade.

 While we can commend VSync for its success, we have to admit that its time has largely passed and that there are now better alternatives available.
 Let’s take a look at which one is currently the best.

 First up, we have AdaptiveSync, which is different from NVIDIA’s Adaptive VSync (notice the extra ‘V’).
 AdaptiveSync is the only technology mentioned here that wasn’t developed by either AMD or NVIDIA.
 It was developed by VESA, the organization responsible for the DisplayPort standard, which is widely used today.

 To avoid confusion, both AMD and NVIDIA are members of VESA, but they weren’t part of the development process.
 AdaptiveSync is also a free standard, which means any member of VESA can use it.
 Both AMD and NVIDIA used it to develop their own brand-specific screen-tearing solutions.

 Probably the best thing about this standard is the way it smooths out stuttering when the FPS drops below the monitor’s refresh rate.
 It’s so good that it can feel like there are more frames than there actually are.